-Mr Anthony Wooles B Com, Dip App Finance, MBA (Wharton), MAICD, A Fin
+Mr Anthony Wooles B Com, Dip App Finance, MBA (Wharton), MAICD, A Fin Non-Executive Chairman

-Non-Executive Chairman

-Mr Wooles is Chairman of AEW Capital, Chairman of Bhagwan Marine, and Senior Advisor to Catalyst Investment Managers.
+Mr Wooles is Chairman of AEW Capital and Chairman of Bhagwan Marine.
 He brings significant experience and knowledge in the corporate finance and energy sectors including the establishment and ultimate sale in 2009 of energy services company PearlStreet Limited.